webtactics/gloucesterthunderboltsswimmingclub/news/250911-2024-25-season-encouragement-awards.md

 ---

-Congratulations to Maximus Burgess, Olivia Lewis and Tomas Dellsperger who were the recipients of our club encouragement awards.
+Congratulations to Maximus Burgess, Olivia Lewis and Tomas Dellsperger who are the recipients of our 2024-25 Season Encouragement Awards.

 These swimmers showed up consistently and have all improved so much over the season.